alters-mit/magnebot/doc/api/collision_detection.md

 - `floor` If True, the Magnebot will stop when it collides with the floor.

-- `objects` If True, the Magnebot will stop when it collides collides with an object with a mass greater than the `mass` value that is either listed in `include_objects` or not listed in `exclude_objects`.
+- `objects` If True, the Magnebot will stop when it collides collides with an object with a mass greater than the `mass` value unless the object is in the `exclude_objects`.

 - `mass` If `objects == True`, the Magnebot will only stop if it collides with an object with mass greater than or equal to this value.

-- `include_objects` If `objects == True`, the Magnebot will stop if it collides with any object in this list, regardless of mass.
+- `include_objects` The Magnebot will stop if it collides with any object in this list, *regardless* of mass, whether or not `objects == True`, or the mass of the object.
 Can be None.

-- `exclude_objects` If `objects == True`, the Magnebot will ignore a collision with any object in this list, regardless of mass.
+- `exclude_objects` The Magnebot will ignore a collision with any object in this list, *regardless* of whether or not `objects == True` or the mass of the object.
 Can be None.

 - `previous_was_same` If True, the Magnebot will stop if the previous action resulted in a collision and was the [same sort of action as the current one](collision_action.md).